jimsmart/ejson/README.md

 # ejson

-Package ejson is a [Go](https://golang.org) package implements encoding and decoding of Meteor's EJSON (Extended JSON).
+Package ejson is a [Go](https://golang.org) package that implements encoding and decoding of Meteor's EJSON (Extended JSON).

 The mapping between EJSON and Go values is identical to package encoding/json (which this package is based upon), but with EJSON encoding for []byte and time.Time.